-Each Senior Leadership Team (SLT) controls the Academies at an operational level implementing policies and reporting to the CEH and the LGB.
+The Academy Senior Leadership Teams (SLT's) control the Academies at an academy level implementing policies and reporting to their LGB.
 Each SLT is responsible for the day to day operation of their Academy, in particular organising staff, resources and pupils.
-They are responsible for the authorisation of spending within agreed budgets and for the appointment of staff following approval from the CEH using the Trust vetting and safeguarding recruitment processes.
+They are responsible for the management of spending in accordance with their agreed delegated budgets and spending limits.
+In addition, they are responsible for the appointment of staff, below senior leadership level i.e. Deputy and above, within the agreed limits, following vetting and safeguarding recruitment processes.